Thursday, October 23, 2025

 Brainstorm Health: FDA Opioid Approval, Daylight Saving and Hospitals, Peer Review Play Video

 Happy Monday, readers.
-I wish you loved your weekend.
+I hope you loved your weekend.

-While looking out your house or office window this afternoon, did you word that the darkness seemed to set in disturbingly early?
-Ok, so, par for the route as we inch in the direction of winter and the nights get longer and chillier.
+While looking out your house or office window this afternoon, did you notice that the darkness seemed to set in disturbingly early?
+Ok, so, par for the course as we inch in the direction of winter and the nights get longer and chillier.
 But part of that is very lot because of human design—and an unusual little aspect is known as Daylight Saving Time (DST).
-The clocks went back one hour in (almost all) U.S. Counties and state at 2 A.M.
-On Sunday, marking the “fall again” that alerts the cease of Daylight Saving.
-As a document from Kaiser Health News highlights, that brings with it many technical headaches for medical institution structures and their digital record preserving systems.
+The clocks went back one hour in (almost all) U.S. Counties at 2 A.M.
+On Sunday, marking the “fall again” signals the cease of Daylight Saving.
+A document from Kaiser Health News highlights that it brings with it many technical headaches for medical institution structures and their digital record-keeping systems.

 Modern medical improvements consist of the capability to transform human immune cells into cancer-destroying mercenaries.
-And yet, a one-hour shifting of clocks can pressure hospitals to quickly transfer from ostensibly newfangled (and high priced) electronic health records to old-fashioned office work.
-In reality, popularly used structures like Epic Systems’ software “can delete information or require cumbersome workarounds while clocks are set lower back for an hour,” in line with KHN.
+And yet, a one-hour shifting of clocks can pressure hospitals to quickly transfer from ostensibly newfangled (and high-priced) electronic health records to old-fashioned office work.
+In reality, popularly used structures like Epic Systems’ software “can delete information or require cumbersome workarounds while clocks are set back an hour,” in line with KHN.

-(Epic, for its element, advised the ebook that, “Daylight Financial savings time is inherently nuanced for healthcare agencies, that’s why we work intently with customers to offer steerage on how to most efficaciously use their system to care for their patients in the course of this term.”)
+(Epic, for its element, advised the ebook that, “Daylight Financial savings time is inherently nuanced for healthcare agencies, that’s why we work intently with customers to offer guidance on how to most efficaciously use their system to care for their patients in this term.”)
 One hour might not appear to be an entire lot of time.
-But it can make a huge distinction in retaining tabs on sufferers’ vitals or whether or not they want scheduled medicinal drugs.
+But it can make a huge difference in tracking patients on sufferers’ vitals or whether or not they need scheduled medications.

 Read on for the day’s news.